AndreiCherniaev/bladeRF.wiki.git.git.git./Getting-Started:-Windows.md

 5. Go to Device->Create New Device.
 6. Type a device name (i.e., "bladeRF") in the text box.
 In the driver spinbox, select libusbK.
 Specify the VID/PID (`1d50`/`6066`) in the USB ID fields.
 7. Plug the device into the computer and open Device Manager.
 A new device called `bladeRF` should show up with a yellow bang next to it in device manager.
-9. Right-click on the `bladeRF` entry and select "Update Driver Software...".
+8. Right-click on the `bladeRF` entry and select "Update Driver Software...".
 Choose "Browse my computer for driver software", then "Let me pick from a list of device drivers on my computer".
 Click "Have Disk..." and point it to the location that Zadig installed the driver to (C:\usb_driver).
 Select "bladeRF" and continue through the wizard.
+9. Device Manager should now show `bladeRF` under `libusbK USB Devices`.

 # Visual Studio #
 **_TO DO_**